 - to discuss the two unseen case based discussion scenarios (10 to 15 minutes)

 The IACC 2023 assessor panel comprises three specialist assessors, one of whom is appointed as the Lead Assessor.
 Click this link for information on the assessor panel responsibilities.

 Conflicts of interest

-The School endeavours to appoints assessors who are independent of the trainees being assessed and to ensure trainees are not assessed by their current or past training officer(s).
-Please inform us as soon as you become aware of any such conflicts by emailing NSHCS.firstname.lastname@example.org
+The School endeavours to appoint assessors who are independent of the trainees being assessed and to ensure trainees are not assessed by their current or past training officer(s).

 Trust and confidentiality